-11. Tsys calibration
+12. Tsys calibration

-The conversion of the normalized crosscorrelation spectra to antenna temperature spectra is not part of the online calibration process but some of the issues are worth mentioning.
-In general, Tsys is a function of frequency and should be measured spectrally using the autocorrelation spectra and total power measurements, although it is realized that digital filtering may make this process complicated.
-The double sideband temperatures measured using this technique must be split into contribution from both sidebands using an atmospheric model and receiver sideband gain ratios.
+The conversion of the normalized crosscorrelation spectra to antenna temperature spectra is not part of the correlator processing, but some of the issues are worth mentioning.
+In general, Tsys is a function of frequency and should be measured spectrally using the autocorrelation spectra and total power measurements, although it is recognized that digital filtering may make this process complicated.
+The double sideband temperatures measured using this technique must be split into contributions from each sidebands using an atmospheric model and independent receiver gains for each sideband.
 The receiver sideband gain ratios can be determined in the lab or astronomically.
-Tsys should be measured on source.
+The Tsys spectra should be measured on source in case the source flux itself contributes to the system temperature.

-12. Lab calibration
+13. Lab calibration